finos/common-domain-model/documentation/source/documentation.rst

 #.
 Event creation
 #.
 Workflow step creation

 Each of those components can leverage any calculation or utility function already defined in the CDM.
-As part of the validation processe aembedded in the CDM, an object validation step is included in all these object creation functions to ensure that they each construct valid CDM objects.
+As part of the validation processe embedded in the CDM, an object validation step is included in all these object creation functions to ensure that they each construct valid CDM objects.
 Further details on the underlying calculation and validation processes are described in the `Calculation Process Section`_ and `Validation Process Section`_.

 Illustration of the three components are given in the sections below.